Social Interaction of Bullies and Victims

 On the other hand, results of studies that evaluated how effective anti-bullying interventions can be have revealed that the most promising interventions are those based on relational and systemic approaches (Olweus, 1993a; Smith & Sharp, 1994).
 A focus on the social contexts and the cultural climate leading to bullying and victimization is necessary for any intervention aimed at reducing the problem.
 Limits of the present study are the small sample size and the lack of control for gender effects.
 Thus, the results of the present investigation can be considered to be preliminary, resulting from a direct observational approach.

 Further studies may contribute by replicating the data and disentangling the role of gender from bully--victim status.
 We have made a first attempt to control for gender effects with a subsample of 4 boys from the present study.
 That analysis revealed the expected trend we had found for the whole sample.

 - Menesini, E., Melan, E., & Pignatti, B. (2000).
 Interactional Styles of Bullies and Victims Observed in a Competitive and a Cooperative Setting.
 The Journal of Genetic Psychology,161(3), 261-281. doi:10.1080/00221320009596710

 The box directly below contains references for the above article.

 The preceding section contained information regarding bullying behavior in cooperative vs. competitive tasks.
 Write three

 case study examples regarding how you might use the content of this section in

-In Menesini’s study, what was behavioral difference was noticed between the competitive and cooperative settings?
-Record the letter of the correct answer the .
+QUESTION 26 What was behavioral difference was noticed between the competitive and cooperative settings?
+Record the letter of the correct answer the Answer